-Kate LoMedico Marriott is an invertebrate paleontologist, oceanographic and paleo artist, and science illustrator with experience in the visual arts, geology, environmental activism and multimedia projects.
+Kate LoMedico Marriott is an invertebrate paleontologist, oceanographic and paleo artist, and science illustrator with experience in the visual arts, geology, environmental activism, and multimedia projects.

-Her work ranges from marine biological illustration and human anatomical drawing to video, animation, and film sculpture.
+Her artistic work ranges from marine biological illustration and human anatomical drawing to video, animation, and film sculpture.
 She is interested in combining art and science, particularly at the intersection of marine invertebrates' ecological significance and the nature of extinction.
 Her 2016-2017 work in Ammonoidea Illuminated has been called the authoritative series of heteromorph ammonite reconstructions in the world.
 A finalist in the 2018 International Award on Science Illustration, her reconstructions of Muramotoceras and Eubostrychoceras were displayed for several months in the National Museum of Natural Sciences in Madrid.

 Kate's work has been featured in Dekit!
 Magazine, Susan Cohn Rockefeller's documentary Mission of Mermaids: a Love Letter to the Ocean, on PTV, and she has completed commissions and exhibits for some of the foremost natural history museums in the world.

 What I think I do